alphagov/govuk-developer-docs/source/accessibility.html.md

 #### Non-compliance with the accessibility regulations

+Some parts of this website are not fully accessible because of [issues caused by our Technical Documentation Template](https://tdt-documentation.london.cloudapps.digital/accessibility/#using-the-technical-documentation-template-for-your-own-documentation).

+Additionally:

-- Some links are broken, which fails WCAG 2.1 success criterion 2.1.1 Keyboard.
+- some links are broken, which fails WCAG 2.1 success criterion 2.1.1 Keyboard.
-- Some content uses emojis without alternative text, which fails WCAG 2.1 success criteria 1.1.1 Non-text Content.
+- some content uses emojis without alternative text, which fails WCAG 2.1 success criteria 1.1.1 Non-text Content.
-- Some headings do not fit with the content that follows, which fails WCAG 2.1 success criterion 2.4.6 Headings and Labels.
+- some headings do not fit with the content that follows, which fails WCAG 2.1 success criterion 2.4.6 Headings and Labels.
-- Some links do not clearly explain where they lead, or that they lead to external sites.
+- some links do not clearly explain where they lead, or that they lead to external sites.
 This fails WCAG 2.1 success criteria 2.4.4 Link Purpose (In Context) and 2.4.4 Link Purpose (In Context).
-- Some pages skip heading levels, which fails WCAG 2.1 success criteria 1.3.1 Info and Relationships, 2.4.1 Bypass Blocks and 2.4.6 Headings and Labels.
+- some pages skip heading levels, which fails WCAG 2.1 success criteria 1.3.1 Info and Relationships, 2.4.1 Bypass Blocks and 2.4.6 Headings and Labels.
-- Some images do not have good alternative text or are missing alternative text, which fails WCAG 2.1 success criterion 1.1.1 Non-text Content.
+- some images do not have good alternative text or are missing alternative text, which fails WCAG 2.1 success criterion 1.1.1 Non-text Content.

 ## What we’re doing to improve accessibility